-This is a wonderful, easy way to begin saying the Rosary as all prayers and instructions are included!
+This is a wonderful, easy way to begin praying the Rosary as all prayers and instructions are included!
 Even if you’ve never said the Rosary before, you’ll be surprised at how easy this extremely powerful prayer is.
-If you don’t have computer access, please call the Rectory at 616-361-5126 x206 to sign up.
+If you don’t have computer access, please call the Rectory at 616-361-5126 x210 to sign up.

 “Come to me all you who labor and find life burdensome and I will give you rest.” ~ Matthew 11:28

 Eucharistic Adoration is the worship of God, present body, blood, soul and divinity in the Blessed Sacrament.
 The Catholic Church has always offered adoration of the Eucharist “not only during Mass, but also outside of it, reserving the consecrated hosts with the utmost care, exposing them to the solemn veneration of the faithful.” ~ CCC, 1378

 Assumption of the Blessed Virgin Mary offers Adoration of the Blessed Sacrament: